cysouw/diathesis/text/c08_preverbs.md

 b.
 Der Clown belustigt mich.
 :::

 Preverbs are also sometimes used with a nominal root to derive a verb (see [@sec:preverb-nominal-causative]).
 This derivation likewise has a causative semantics in that the subject causes the object to have something, e.g. *Gift* 'poison' leads to *vergiften*, which means 'to cause something to have poison' [@next].
-With the prefix *ent-* a negation is added, e.g. *Waffe* 'weapon' leads to *entwaffnen*, which means 'to cause somebody to not have a weapon' [@nnext].
+With the prefix *ent‑* a negation is added, e.g. *Waffe* 'weapon' leads to *entwaffnen*, which means 'to cause somebody to not have a weapon' [@nnext].

 ::: ex
 a.
 Zucker ist Gift für die Zähne